 · The Union shall maintain a register of applicants for employment established on the basis of the Groups listed below.
 Each applicant for employment shall be registered in the highest priority Group for which he qualifies.

 · Original signing of Local 704 Out-Of-Work List(s) must be done in person during the regular office hours of 8:30 a.m. until 4:30 p.m., Monday through Friday, excluding Holidays.
 Any exceptions shall be made by the Business Manager.

 · Registrants must have a termination slip from registrant’s last employer and must not be currently employed in the electrical trade and must be available for work, without any restriction, at the time of registration.

-· Registrant's re-sign are due before the first day of each month for the following month.
-Resign will be open until the last day of each month.
+· Registrant's re-sign are due from the 10th to the 16th of each month.
 Registrant's failing to resign within this time period will be removed from our Out-Of-Work list.

 · A registrant may re-sign in person, by mail, email (firstname.lastname@example.org), phone or fax.
 All re-signs shall include Registrant’s full name, phone number, and card number.

 · It is the registrant’s responsibility to insure that Local 704 receives their re-sign, and that is was received on time.
 Email re-signs will be confirmed by a reply to the email address that the re-sign originated from.

 · If a registrant accepts a referral in another Locals’ jurisdiction, they must notify the Local 704 Business Manager or Secretary.
 Failure to follow this rule will result in removal from all books.

 · If a registrant (other than the highest priority group) accepts a long call (14 calendar days or more) in another local they shall not be allowed to re-sign, and shall be removed from the book.

 · All manpower calls will be placed on the Local 704 Job Line recorder over night.
 Any exceptions shall be made by the Business Manager.